-CRDN 2.10
+CRDN 2.3 Assess the impact of a public policy position on nutrition and dietetics practice.
+CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.
+CRDN 2.7 Apply change management strategies to achieve desired outcomes.
+CRDN 2.8 Demonstrate negotiation skills.
+CRDN 2.9 Actively contribute to nutrition and dietetics professional and community organizations.
+CRDN 2.10 Demonstrate professional attributes in all areas of practice.
 CRDN 2.11 Show cultural humility in interactions with colleagues, staff, clients, patients and the public.
 CRDN 2.12 Implement culturally sensitive strategies to address cultural biases and differences CRDN 2.13 Advocate for local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics program.
-Demonstrate effective communication and documentation skills for clinical and CRDN 3.7 client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.
+CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.
 CRDN 3.8 Design, implement and evaluate presentations to a target audience.
 CRDN 3.9 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience.
 CRDN 3.10 Use effective education and counseling skills to facilitate behavior change.
 CRDN 3.11 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management.
 CRDN 3.12 Deliver respectful, science-based answers to client questions concerning emerging trends.
-CRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement.
+CRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for selfimprovement.

 CRDN 5.2 Identify and articulate one's skills, strengths, knowledge and experiences relevant to the position desired and career goals.
 CRDN 5.3 Prepare a plan for professional development according to Commission on Dietetic Registration guidelines.
 CRDN 5.4 Advocate for opportunities in the professional settings (such as asking for additional responsibility, practicing negotiating a salary or wage or asking for a promotion).
 CRDN 5.5 Demonstrate the ability to resolve conflict.
 CRDN 5.6 Promote team involvement and recognize the skills of each member.
 Mentor others.
 CRDN 5.7 Identify and articulate the value of precepting.
 CRDN 5.8